Sensitivities to feebly interacting particles: public and unified calculations: Introduction

-To address these issues, a public tool that can calculate the sensitivity of various experiments to FIPs --- in a unified and transparent way --- is required.
+To address these issues, a public tool that can calculate the sensitivity of various experiments to FIPs in a unified and transparent way is required.
 Several publicly available packages can already perform such sensitivity calculations~\cite{Kling:2021fwx,Jerhot:2022chi}.
 However, they are limited to a specific type of facilities: either beam dump experiments or colliders.
-This paper presents the \texttt{Mathematica}~\cite{Mathematica} code \texttt{SensCalc}~\cite{SensCalc-Zenodo}, that can evaluate the sensitivity of the various experiments proposed at LBNE, SPS, LHC, and FCC-hh to various FIPs.\footnote{Available at \url{https://doi.org/10.5281/zenodo.7957785}\,.} The code is based on a semi-analytic approach developed in Ref.~\cite{Bondarenko:2019yob} and further improved and cross-checked in Refs.~\cite{Boiarska:2021yho,Boyarsky:2022epg,Ovchynnikov:2022its} (see also~\cite{Coloma:2023adi,Batell:2023mdn}), where the number of events is approximated by the integral of several quantities: the FIP angle-energy distribution, its decay probability, the geometric acceptance of FIPs, and the acceptance of its decay products.
+This paper presents the \texttt{Mathematica}~\cite{Mathematica} code\footnote{Although the \texttt{SensCalc} package is technically open-source, it requires a copy of the Mathematica software to run.} \texttt{SensCalc}~\cite{SensCalc-Zenodo} that can evaluate the sensitivity of the various experiments proposed at Fermilab, SPS, LHC, and FCC-hh to various models of FIPs.\footnote{Available at \url{https://doi.org/10.5281/zenodo.7957784}\, and also at \url{https://github.com/maksymovchynnikov/SensCalc}\,.} The code is based on a semi-analytic approach developed in Ref.~\cite{Bondarenko:2019yob}, and further improved and cross-checked in Refs.~\cite{Boiarska:2021yho,Boyarsky:2022epg,Ovchynnikov:2022its} (see also~\cite{Coloma:2023adi,Batell:2023mdn}).
+The number of events is approximated by the integral of several quantities: the FIP angle-energy distribution, decay probability, geometric acceptance, and the acceptance of its decay products.
 Most of these quantities can be accurately computed analytically, which is especially attractive as it improves the transparency of the computations.